 National Novel Writing Month (NaNoWriMo), or NaNo for short, occurs during the month of November.
 It’s a writing challenge for would-be and current authors to commit to the writing process.
+Writing a novel isn’t easy.
+It’s like anything.
+It takes hard work to get a published product.
+BUT, Nano helps a lot!
 The goal is to find the time, energy, and resilience to write 50,000 words in 30 days.
 It began in 1999, with 21 willing participants, mainly from California.
 Today, thousands of writers from around the world heed the call of NaNoWriMo.
 During November of 2019, I was one of them.

-When I announced I was participating in NaNo this year, someone asked me about my writing process.
-After I explained it, they suggested I write a post: “How to Write a Novel.”
+When I announced I was participating in NaNo in 2019, someone asked me about my writing process.
+After I explained it, they suggested I write a post on my process of writing a novel.
 Hmmm.
 I thought about it, long and hard, and decided: Why not?
 I struggled when I first started to find information.
 Most writer’s processes were buried in paid courses.

-So, in the spirit that we can all learn something from each other, this is the process I go through to write a novel.
+So, in the spirit that we can all learn something from each other, this is the process I go through when writing a novel.
 You never know, maybe you’ll find a bit of magic somewhere in here that will help you with your process.
 (Or, maybe you’ll just think I’m a crackpot.)

 NaNo is an excellent opportunity for anyone wanting to dip their toes into the ‘writer pond’.